 \section{Global existence}

-The main aim of this section is to establish the global existence results.
-To begin with, we introduce a well-known lemma used in the sequel. \begin{lemma} Assume the validity of Assumption \ref{Assumption1}, then the weak solution to \eqref{equation} is either global or there exists $0<T_{max}<\infty$ such that
+In this section, we will establish the global existence results.
+To begin with, we introduce a well-known lemma used in the sequel. \begin{lemma} Assume that Assumption \ref{Assumption1} holds, then the weak solution to problem \eqref{equation} is either global or there exists some time $0<T_{max}<+\infty,$ such that